reduxjs/redux/docs/introduction/GettingStarted.md

 Redux is a JS library for predictable and maintainable global state management.

 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
-On top of that, it provides a great developer experience, such as [live code editing combined with a time traveling debugger](https://github.com/reduxjs/redux-devtools).
+On top of that, it provides a great developer experience, such as [live code editing combined with a time-traveling debugger](https://github.com/reduxjs/redux-devtools).

 You can use Redux together with [React](https://reactjs.org), or with any other view library.
 It is tiny (2kB, including dependencies), but has a large ecosystem of addons available.